Installation

 With a single unit there is only one housing, so no possible confusion about cartridge location.

-In a "Dual" or "Triple" system, it is normally the Solid Carbon Block cartridge that goes in the first housing where the water enters the system.
+In a double cartridge system, it is normally either the Solid Carbon Block or the Fluoride Removal cartridge that goes in the first housing where the water enters the system.

-The multi-stage cartridge should be replaced after a year or two, depending on the type, the level of consumption and the quality of the source water.
+A solid carbon cartridge or a fluoride removal cartridge should be changed in about a year.
+The duration of effectiveness depends on the volume of consumption and the quality of the source water.

 Flow Sequence

 The sequence of cartridges depends on the type of system.
-Here are the most common units described by the order of cartridges from inlet to outlet:
+My suggestions may be different from how the units come from the company.
+Here are the most common units described with my recommended order of cartridges from inlet to outlet:

 NOTES:

-~ Run water through the system for a minute or so to clear out any fine powder that may be in a new cartridge.
+~ Run water through the system for a few minutes to clear out any fine powder that may be in a new cartridge.
 There may be dust remaining from the processing of the media.
 It is not harmful, and will be washed out in just a minute.

 Reverse Osmosis Units